 Let's take a look at this example.

-And here's another example, just to kind of to drive the principal home.
+And here's another example, to drive the principal home.

-So when a stock gets stuck most people want to avoid it and say I don't want to touch that stock, because it looks like nothing's happening.
-But if you zoom in and you look a little closer to the price action, you realize that there's actually an opportunity.
+So, when a stock gets stuck, most people want to avoid it and say I don't want to touch that stock, because it looks like nothing's happening.
+But if you zoom in and you look a little closer to the price action, you realize that there's an opportunity.

 Sometimes it's more of a zone or what I call a resistance zone.